mantidproject/mantid/docs/source/release/v4.1.0/muon.rst

 * Muon Analysis (original) no longer crashes when `TF Asymmetry` mode is activated.
 * Muon Analysis (original) can now produce results tables when columns contain both ranges and single values.
 * Issue where imaginary box was reappearing for FFT transforms after being unselected fixed.
+* Issue where FFT names include an imaginary part when there was no imaginary data used.